 Federal law (5 U.S.C.
 6103) establishes the following public holidays for Federal employees.
 Please note that most Federal employees work on a Monday through Friday schedule.
 For these employees, when a holiday falls on a nonworkday -- Saturday or Sunday -- the holiday usually is observed on Monday (if the holiday falls on Sunday) or Friday (if the holiday falls on Saturday).

-** July 4, 2015 (the legal public holiday for Independence Day), falls on a Saturday.
-For most Federal employees, Friday, July 3, will be treated as a holiday for pay and leave purposes.
-(See 5 U.S.C.
-6103(b).)
+** December 25, 2016 (the legal public holiday for Christmas Day), falls on a Sunday.
+For most Federal employees, Monday, December 26, will be treated as a holiday for pay and leave purposes.
+(See section 3(a) of Executive order 11582, February 11, 1971.)